Benjamin-Aw-93/HTML-CSS-Learning/README.md

 4. Main stylesheet to be named main.css
 5. Use alpha numeric [a-z, 0-9] for files, use underscore instead of spaces
 6. .go file is used to take care of serve side logic

+### 2. Folder naming conventions
+1. Use alpha numeric [a-z, 0-9] for files, use underscore instead of spaces
+2. Similar to separation of concerns, split up files according to the functionalities of the folder